cedrickchee/awesome-ml-model-compression/README.md

 - [Model compression as constrained optimization, with application to neural nets.
 Part I: general framework](https://arxiv.org/abs/1707.01209)
 - [Model compression as constrained optimization, with application to neural nets.
 Part II: quantization](https://arxiv.org/abs/1707.04319)
 - [Efficient Deep Learning: A Survey on Making Deep Learning Models Smaller, Faster, and Better](https://arxiv.org/abs/2106.08962)
+- [FP8 Formats for Deep Learning](https://arxiv.org/abs/2209.05433) by NVIDIA, Arm, and Intel, 2022 - FP8 delivered the performance of INT8 with accuracy of FP16.
+E4M3, a variant of FP8 has the benefits of INT8 with none of the loss in accuracy and throughput.

 ### Architecture